vacp2p/rfc/content/docs/rfcs/70/README.md

 ---

 # Abstract
 This document specifies an Ethereum-based private messaging service.
 This proposal is built upon this [model](https://rfc.vac.dev/spec/20/) and amends the limitations of the latter concerning forward privacy and authentication.
+This document also tackles the extension of a 1-to-1 communication protocol to a group messaging protocol.
+This document also contains the specification for an Ethereum-based authentication protocol.
 The document is still work in progress.
 Next steps will include a description of how to implement the different functions and algorithms in terms of the Noise framework.

+# One-to-one communication protocol

-# Background
+## Background

 Alice wants to send an encrypted message to Bob.
 Here Bob is the only individual able to decrypt the message.
 Alice knows Bob’s Ethereum address.

-# Theory and Description of the Protocol
+## Theory and Description of the Protocol

 The proposed protocol must adhere to the following design requirements:
 -   Alice knows Bob’s Ethereum address.